-Skylum also added another new feature with the Luminar 4.1 update, which is the Erase panel.
-It helps removing dust spots and some objects and can be effective over simple backgrounds.
-I used it in the image above just to remove a couple in the field as an example.
+Skylum also added another feature with the Luminar 4.1 update, which is the Erase panel.
+It helps remove dust spots and some objects and can be effective over simple backgrounds.
+I used it in the image above to remove a couple in the field as an example.

-It’s comparable with Lightroom’s but Photoshop still has the edge here.
+It’s comparable with Lightroom, but Photoshop still has the edge here.